barai3045/ostad-pre-recorded/README.md

 ## prefetch
+Default to true.
+When true, next/link will prefectch the page (denoted by the href) in the backgraound.

 -`true`: The full route will be prefetched for both static and dynamic routes.

 -`false`: Prefetching will never happen both on entering the viewport and on hover.